Debt Reduction prior to retirement is essential.

 Debt/Liabilities

-As we’ve seen in the “Budget” section of this website, the sum of all of your debt is your total liability.
+As we’ve seen in the “Saving for Retirement” section of this website, the sum of all of your debt is your total liability.
 Total liabilities offset assets to determine Net Worth.
 Since the size of your Net Worth most determines your retirement readiness and future lifestyle, it’s important to address debt before and in the early stages of retirement.
 Also, regular payments to your creditors reduces your ability to save and build investment assets.

 In most families debt consumes a large portion of disposable income.
 With a home mortgage, car loan, home equity loan, and credit card debt, there's sometimes little income left for day-to-day expenses and savings.
 Prior to retirement, when you're receiving regular income from your employer, this debt is usually manageable, but when these higher paychecks stop, you suddenly have little or no disposable income left.
 That’s why it is critically important to reduce or eliminate debt.